shravaniim/shravaniim/README.md

 git clone https://github.com/sagnikghoshcr7/Credit-Card-Fraud-Detection.git
 Download the dataset that will be used to train a transaction classifier.
 Unzip it and put the content (creditcard.csv) under main folder (Credit-Card-Fraud-Detection)

-Install required python packages if previously not installed
+Install required python packages if it is not installed previously

 Finally run on Jupyter Notebook and enjoy 😉